charlesrogers/product_management/creating_presentations.md

 1. Visual Hierarchy
 2. Give the context for each slide
 a.
 If explaining multiple points all within a category or theme, include way-finding headings at the top on each page reminds the viewer what they are looking at
-3. Highlight what has changed
+3. Highlight what has changed between groups